Kurento/kurento/source/dev/testing.rst

 Fake clients
 ------------

-In some tests (typically in performance tests), another instance of KMS is used to generate what we call *fake clients*, which are WebRTC peers which are connected in a WebRTC one to many communication.
-The KMS used for this features (referred as *fake KMS*) is controlled with the parameteres summarized in the following table:
+In some tests (typically in performance or stability tests), another instance of KMS is used to generate what we call *fake clients*, which are WebRTC peers which are connected in a WebRTC one to many communication.
+The KMS used for this features (referred as *fake KMS*) is controlled with the parameters summarized in the following table:

 +------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------+
 | **Parameter**          | **Description**                                                                                                                                                                                                                                   | **Default value**               |